irfankhan55/JOLOCOMAssessment/README.md

 6) pod install
 7) cd ..
 8) npm run ios-dev
+9) You can run the project directly in xCode by running Opening "JOLOCOMAssessment.xcworkspace" in iOS folder.

 # Run on Android (android-dev):
 Please follow the below procedure to run the project on android

 1) clone repository
-2) Please edit (sdk.dir = /Users/irfankhan/Library/Android/sdk) to your skd path
+2) Please edit local.properties file in Android folder. (sdk.dir = /Users/irfankhan/Library/Android/sdk) to your skd path
 3) cd to JOLOCOM ASSESSNENT
-4) yarn install
+4) yarn or npm install
 5  npm run android-dev

 # Run Tests (npm test):
-Please follow the below procedure to run the project.
+Please follow the below procedure to test the project. there are 5 tests in total.

-This project is developed and compiled on iOS 15.5
+1) goto "_test_" folder in "src" directory
+2) delete "_snapshots_" from "ui-tests" folder
+3) npm test

+Thank you for your time, if you face any issues in compiling the project Please don't hesitate to send an email at irfank480@gmail.com

+Irfan Khan